top of page

-SELLER RESOURCES
+SELLER

 So you have decided to sell your property.
 Before anything else, it is a good idea to sit down and clarify your motivations and draw up a basic time frame for the selling process.

-STEP 1: DECIDING TO SELL
+DECIDING TO SELL

-WHY do you want to SELL?
+Why do you want to SELL?

 Being clear about your intentions for selling will make it easier for your real estate agent to determine the most appropriate option for your specified financial, lifestyle, and real estate goals.
 Why do you want to sell your property?
 Do you intend to simply find a larger property, or do you plan on moving to another neighborhood, school district, city or state?
 Do you find yourself with an empty nest?
 Are you in the military and relocating?
 You might think your reasons are obvious, but it would do well to consider the implications of each option for your lifestyle, opportunities, and finances.

-is it a good time to sell?
+Is it a good time to sell?

 You should immediately establish your time frame for selling.
-If you do not have a specific time frame, I can sit down with you to thoroughly review the current market conditions and find the most favorable time to sell.
+If you do not have a specific time frame, we can sit down with you to thoroughly review the current market conditions and find the most favorable time to sell.
 Listing your home during a seller’s market, for example, is a fantastic time to sell as you could secure a sale price that’s higher than your listing price.
 A seller’s market occurs when demand exceeds supply, or there are more buyers seeking to purchase homes than there are available homes on the market.
 This often leads to multiple buyers interested in a single property, resulting in bidding wars. could secure a sale price that’s higher than your listing price.

-STEP 2: pre-listing & SELECTing AN AGENT
+PRE-LISTING & SELECTING AN AGENT

 Meeting #1 – Home Viewing and Pre-Listing Meeting